MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ## Short description

-Describes variables that store state information for PowerShell.
-These variables are created and maintained by PowerShell.
+Describes variables that store state information for and are created and maintained by PowerShell.

 ## Long description

-Conceptually, these variables are considered to be read-only.
-Even though they **can** be written to, for backward compatibility they **should not** be written to.
+Conceptually, most of these variables are considered to be read-only.
+Even though they _can_ be written to, for backward compatibility they _should not_ be written to.

 Here is a list of the automatic variables in PowerShell: